Social Work Opportunities

 "What I like best about my job is that there’s variety.
 Every day is different.
 I’m always doing something different.
 I do intake, so I work with families when they are in crisis mode.
 So it is having the resources and having to think quick on my feet and being able to provide a family with the needs when they are in a crisis, or needs assistance, especially with children when they do have a family home environment that we need to provide supports for.

 "I like every aspect of my job.
 I like that every day is different.
 I like being able to work with children in schools, being able to talk to children, interviewing them, working with parents, and just trying to figure out what we can do as a community to make life a little easier for kids."

 The BC Public Service is the largest corporate workforce in the province with close to 30,000 employees throughout the province.
 Our workforce covers a broad spectrum of occupations that require a diverse range of skills.
 We offer competitive employee benefits and programs, amazing learning opportunities, and a chance to engage in rewarding work with real career development opportunities.

 - Learn more about Employee Benefits for Child Protection Workers (PDF, 146KB)

 - Find out about Career Development

 Resources for Applicants

-- Information about the BC Public Service hiring process
+Learn more about the BC Public Service hiring process.

 Below is information about current Social Worker opportunities with the Ministry of Children and Family Development, as well as information on the application process.
-This is your chance to learn, achieve and succeed in a rewarding, career building role—and make a real difference in your community!
+This is your chance to learn, achieve, and succeed in a rewarding, career-building role while making a difference in your community.